bloominstituteoftechnology/java-AnimalKingdom/README.md

 ### MVP

-The MVP of this application would produce the following output
+The MVP of this application would produce the following output.

 ```TEXT
 *** MVP ***